weston-bailey/webpack-html-template/README.md

 * fork and clone this repo
 * cd into the directory and run `npm i` to download the required packages
 * use `npm run dev` to build and serve the application *NOTE: you will need re-run `npm run dev` to see your changes reflected in the browser*
+* use `npm run test-watch ./tests/module.test.js` to run the unit tests

 > `./src` contains dev code and the output of webpack can be found in `./dist`